Nageswar-Sahoo/Computer-Vision-Project/capstrone_3/README.md

  </table>

                      Left: semantic segmentation, middle: instance segmentation, right: panoptic segmentation

-About Model  DETR Panoptic segmentation
+About  DETR Panoptic segmentation
 ---------------------------------------
 DETR is short for DEtection TRansformer, and consists of a convolutional backbone  followed by an encoder-decoder Transformer.
 It can be trained end-to-end to perform object detection .The main contribution of DETR is its simplicity: compared to other models like Faster R-CNN and Mask R-CNN, which rely on several highly engineered things like region proposals, non-maximum suppression procedure and anchor generation.
 This is possible due to the use of a clever loss function, the so-called bipartite matching loss .
+The model predicts a box and a binary mask for each object queries We filter the predictions for which the confidence is < threshold
+Finally, the remaining masks are merged together using a pixel-wise argmax to get the panoptic segmented image .

 1443 image splitted into train and test split of 80% to 20% ratio .
 Hence the train set contain 1146 and 297 number of image .